The Pandemic Century: One Hundred Years of Panic, Hysteria, and Hubris

 Buy Seeking Love in Modern Britain from Blackwells

 Mark Honigsbaum is a medical historian, journalist, and author of five books including The Pandemic Century: One Hundred Years of Panic, Hysteria, and Hubris and The Fever Trail: In Search of the Cure for Malaria.
 He hosts the podcast series, Going Viral: The Mother of all Pandemics, marking the centenary of the 1918 influenza pandemic.
 His TED-ED animation, How Pandemics Spread, has been viewed more than 2.75 million times.
 He is a former chief reporter of the Observer and holds a PhD in medical history.
 He is currently a lecturer at City University, London.

-Zoe Strimpel is a historian of gender and intimacy in modern Britain, and a flagship columnist for the Sunday Telegraph.
-She is also the author of What the Hell Is He Thinking?
+Zoe Strimpel is an author, broadcaster and historian of gender in Modern Britain.
+She is a flagship columnist for the Sunday Telegraph and co-presents Hyped!, a podcast that unpicks the hype around recent cultural products.
+She is the author of What the Hell Is He Thinking?
 All the Questions You Ever Asked About Men Answered (2010), The Man Diet: One Woman’s Quest to End Bad Romance (2012) and Seeking Love in Modern Britain: Gender, Dating and the Rise of 'The Single' (Bloomsbury, 2020).